ganeti/ganeti/doc/design-2.0-os-interface.rst

 Rather than using command line flags, as they do now, scripts will accept inputs from environment variables.
 We expect the following input values:

+OS_API_VERSION
+  The version of the OS api that the following parameters comply with;
+  this is used so that in the future we could have OSes supporting multiple versions and thus Ganeti send the proper version in this parameter
 INSTANCE_NAME
   Name of the instance acted on
 HYPERVISOR